slurmulon/bach/docs/guide.md

 ## Authoring

-> :warning:
->
-> If you are a musician with minimal programming experience, you should consider this is the end of the guide for now.
->
-> We are actively creating a `bach` editor so that anyone can author and playback `bach` tracks in the browser.
->
-> For the time being, track playback is only accessible to [developers](dev).

 Now that you are familiar with the fundamentals, we can begin putting `bach` to practical use by authoring some tracks.